dylen400mh/linked-list/README.md

 # Linked List Implementation in JavaScript

 This repository contains a simple implementation of a linked list in JavaScript.
-The linked list consists of two main classes/factories:
+The linked list consists of two main factories:

 1. **LinkedList**: Represents the entire linked list.
 2. **Node**: Represents individual nodes in the linked list.